rokucommunity/brighterscript/README.md

 The BrighterScript project is used to power the popular [Brightscript Language](https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript) VSCode extension, and other tools.

-More projects are adopting some of the language features, or even just using the compiler, all the time.
-Watch this space!
+More projects are adopting BrighterScript all the time, from using the new BrighterScript language features to simply using the compiler as part of their build pipeline.
+Be sure to watch this space!

 ## What's with the name?
 The name BrighterScript is a compliment to everything that is great about Roku's awesome BrightScript language.
-Naming things are hard, and discoverability and recognizability is important.
+Naming things is hard, and discoverability and recognizability are both very important.
 Here are the reasons we chose this name:
  - the `er` in BrighterScript represents the additional features we have added on top of BrightScript
  - It looks so similar to BrightScript, which is fitting because this language is 95% BrightScript, 5% extra stuff (the `er` bits).
  - The config file and extension look very similar between BrightScript and BrighterScript.
 Take `bsconfig.json` for example.
 While `brsconfig.json` might be more fitting for a pure BrightScript project, `bsconfig.json` is so very close that you probably wouldn't think twice about it.
 Same with the fact that `.bs` (BrighterScript) and `.brs` are very similar.